May Pang

-Early life and education
+Early life

-Pang was born in Manhattan.
-She is the daughter of Chinese immigrants and grew up in the Spanish Harlem section of New York City with an elder sister and an adopted brother, both of whom were born in China.
+Pang was born in Manhattan, New York City.
+She is the daughter of Chinese immigrants and grew up in the Spanish Harlem section of New York City with an older sister and an adopted brother, both of whom were born in China.
 Pang's mother owned and operated a laundry business in the area.
 The Pang family left Spanish Harlem when the tenements where they lived were scheduled to be razed, moving to an apartment near 97th Street and 3rd Avenue in Manhattan.

 After graduating from Saint Michael Academy, Pang attended New York City Community College.
 She aspired to be a model, but modeling agencies reportedly told her she was too "ethnic".
 Pang's early jobs included being a song plugger, which meant encouraging artists to record songs owned by music publishers.
 In 1970, she began work in New York as a receptionist at ABKCO Records, Allen Klein's management office, which at that time represented Apple Records and three former Beatles: Lennon, George Harrison and Ringo Starr.

 Pang was asked to help Lennon and Ono with their avant-garde film projects, Up Your Legs Forever and Fly, in December 1970.
 Pang then became Lennon and Ono's secretary, factotum and gofer in New York City and Britain.
 This led to a permanent position as their personal assistant when the Lennons moved from London to Manhattan in 1971.
 Pang coordinated an art exhibition in Syracuse, New York, on October 9, 1971, for Ono's This Is Not Here art show at the Everson Museum.
 Ono's show coincided with Lennon's 31st birthday, and a party was held at the Hotel Syracuse, which was attended by Ringo Starr, Phil Spector, and Elliot Mintz.